 Reach out to brokerages in your area and set up interviews with the managing brokers.
 This will be your opportunity to get answers to all of your questions.

-What questions should you ask when interviewing a brokerage?
+What questions should you ask when interviewing a real estate brokerage?

 Walk into your meetings ready to dig deep into the topics mentioned above.
 This is your chance to find out everything you can about the company so you can decide if it’s the right place for you to succeed.
 A good broker will answer all of your questions thoroughly and honestly so you have a clear picture of the company.
 These are some of the questions you should ask: